joelmoxley/founder-playbook/III. Market + Customer/03 - Company Building Theory/01- Content - Company Building Theory/md/01 - MIT Energy Ventures - Prioritizing & Filtering Ideas.pdf.md

 * Multi-Trillion dollar  lots of niches and large beachhead markets
 * Highly capitalized  good potential customers
 * Commodity business  incremental improvements can have a huge impact
-* xquisite supply chains  opportunity for shortcuts and disruption
+* Exquisite supply chains  opportunity for shortcuts and disruption
 * Essential services  strong need and lots of pain points
 * Considerable inertia  fast moving startups can out maneuver incumbents
 * Extensive regulation  can create major shifts and opportunities